-I have eighteen years of experience and practise in Deddington, Oxfordshire, five miles outside Banbury
+I have nineteen years of experience and practise in Deddington, Oxfordshire, five miles outside Banbury

 - What are your ‘core beliefs’ about the world around you?

 - Do you feel welcome in the world?

 - Are you sure or unsure about how others feel about you?

 - Do you trust or mistrust the motives of others?

 It is these aspects of your world that we will explore as it is generally here that difficulties lie

 I will encourage you to give me feedback at all stages of our work – for example, whether you feel I have really understood you, or missed the point.
 The greater the trust a client feels in their therapist, the greater the potential for change, and I try to foster this sense of trust